Sanesecurity/bad3cx/README.md

 http://www.clamav.net/downloads

-Download the bad3cx.hdb database and please in clamav/database folder or scan using command line, such as
+Download the bad3cx.hdb database and place in clamav/database folder or scan using command line, such as

 clamscan --database=bad3cx.hdb c:\ --infected